-The battlefield commission of Mary Ludwig Hays, June 28, 1778
+The battlefield commission of Mary Ludwig Hays

-Mary Ludwig Hays fought as an artillery soldier in the American Continental Army in the Battle of Monmouth Courthouse, during the American War of Independence.
+During the American War of Independence, an exceptional woman named Mary Ludwig Hays took it upon herself to fight as an artillery soldier in the American Continental Army during the Battle of Monmouth Courthouse, New Jersey, on June 28, 1778.

-A 33 year old German woman from Pennsylvania, Mary Ludwig Hays became famous as “Molly Pitcher” among soldiers of the American Continental Army as a result of her conspicuous bravery during the Battle of Monmouth on June 28, 1778.
+On that extraordinary day, 246 years ago, Mary Ludwig Hays, a 33 year old German woman from Carlisle, Pennsylvania, became famous as “Molly Pitcher” among soldiers of the American Continental Army as a result of her conspicuous bravery during the battle.

 Like other soldiers’ wives, Mary followed her husband on campaign, performing everyday tasks in camp like cooking, carrying water, and washing clothes.

-During the bitter winter of 1777, Molly Ludwig Hays was with her husband, William Hays, a soldier in the 4th Pennsylvania Artillery, and his fellow soldiers of the Continental Army in their winter camp at Valley Forge, Pennsylvania.
+During the bitter winter of 1777, Mary Ludwig Hays was with her husband, William Hays, a soldier in the 4th Pennsylvania Artillery, and his fellow soldiers of the Continental Army in their winter camp at Valley Forge, Pennsylvania.
 At Valley Forge, Mary was one of a group of women, led by Martha Washington, who washed clothes and blankets, and cared for sick and dying soldiers.

 In February 1778, King Louis XVI of France joined the fight for American independence, and completely changed the strategic balance of power in favor of the Americans.
-The French King’s signing of a single document forced he British King George III to doubt all hope of a military victory in the American colonies.
-General Sir Henry Clinton, the British commander in North America, was ordered to evacuate Philadelphia, consolidate his army in New York, and adopt a defensive strategy in the northern colonies.
+The French King’s signing of a single document forced British King George III to doubt any hope of a military victory in the American colonies.

 As William Hays was carried from the battlefield, Mary Ludwig Hays immediately jumped into action, taking her husband’s place as a member of his gun crew.
 She continued to “swab and load” the cannon using her husband’s ramrod.

 Artillerymen needed a steady supply of water to soak the sponges used to quench sparks and clean burned gunpowder out of the barrels of the bronze cannons after each shot, before loading new powder and shot for the next round.
+Continental artillery gunners would shout, “Molly!
+Pitcher!” whenever they needed a new bucket of fresh water.

 In colonial America, the Irish name “Molly” was a common nickname for women named Mary, and during the Revolutionary War, the term “Molly Pitcher” referred to women who carried wooden buckets of water for swabbing cannon barrels and for bringing drinking water to soldiers on the battlefield.